Home CatsChronic Kidney Disease in Cats: Signs, Causes, Treatment and More

 What is the treatment for chronic kidney disease in cats?

-Treatment includes dietary changes, medications, and hydration therapy to manage symptoms and slow disease progression.
+Treatment includes dietary changes, medications, and hydration therapy to manage symptoms of kidney disease in cats and slow disease progression.

 Can diet affect kidney disease in cats?